ULJ-Yale/qunex/README.md

-# README File for MNAP Suite Matlab Analysis Utilities
+# README File for QuNex Suite Matlab Analysis Utilities

 Background
 ==========
 ---

-MNAP Matlab Analysis Utilities, (i.e. `matlab`) are neuroimaging preprocessing and analysis tools developed in matlab that support multiple tasks through a common code base, designed to simplify multiple steps of neuroimaging data preprocessing and analysis.
+QuNex Matlab Analysis Utilities, (i.e. `matlab`) are neuroimaging preprocessing and analysis tools developed in matlab that support multiple tasks through a common code base, designed to simplify multiple steps of neuroimaging data preprocessing and analysis.